juribalimited/powershell-module-dpc/Examples/Application Owner/README.md

 # Send Apps to App Owner

-The purpose of this script is to automate the process of exporting applications / users from DPC for use in Application Owner.
+This script automates the process of exporting applications and users from DPC for use in Application Owner.

 ## Requirements

-To be able to perform the export / import process you will require API keys for both DPC and AOM.
+To perform the export/import process, you will need API keys for both DPC and AOM.

 ## Limits

 The import process is limited to a maximum of 10,000 applications in a single batch.
-If there are more than 10,000 applications in your DPC instance you will need to process them in batches.
+If there are more than 10,000 applications in your DPC instance, you will need to process them in multiple batches.

-If you only have a trial license for AOM then you are limited to a maximum of 100 users.
-If an export / import process increases the user count to the limit then it will be aborted preventing any more applications being imported.
+If you have a trial licence for AOM, you are restricted to 100 users during the trial.
+Your cannot run an import if it would cause your account to exceed this limit.

 ### Usage